martinthomson/tmi/draft-thomson-tmi.md

 Early use of NAT was loudly decried by some in the IETF community.
 Indeed, the use of NAT was regarded as an unwanted intrusion by intermediaries.
-The eventual recognition - though not an endorsement - of the existence of NAT ({{?MIDDLEBOX=RFC3234}}, {{?NAT-ARCH=RFC2993}}) allowed the community to engage in the design protocols that properly handled NAT devices ({{?UNSAF=RFC3424}},
+The eventual recognition - not endorsement - of the existence of NAT ({{?MIDDLEBOX=RFC3234}}, {{?NAT-ARCH=RFC2993}}) allowed the community to engage in the design protocols that properly handled NAT devices ({{?UNSAF=RFC3424}},
 {{?STUN=I-D.ietf-tram-stunbis}}) and to make recommendations for best practices